bracesoftware/DETUtils-Old/docs/d_versioning.md

 - So, you were enjoying your **0.0.2-R1** and unfortunately found a bug - you got it fixed - what you do?
 Increase the release number.
 So: **0.0.2-R2**.
 Straight to the point.

 - Time is passing and you're maintaining your code and you came up to **0.0.9-R1**.
 What you do?
-You set the patch number and release number back to zero, and set the minor update number to **1**.
+You set the patch number back to zero and release number back to one, and set the minor update number to **1**.
 So, version of your code is: **0.1.0-R1**.
 Same is with major updates, once you reach minor update 9, you should not go to 10, but go to major update **1**.

 So basically it all goes like this:
 - 0.0.1-R1